ResCare Community Living - Kansas

 What rate of pay will I receive as a provider?

-The rate that providers receive is based on a daily rate for the service that is provided while the individual is living with you.
+The rate that providers receive varies based on the needs of the individual and the daily rate for the service that is provided while they are living with you.
 You will submit daily documentation electronically through our database and complete a service log for your time at the end of each month.

 How will being a Shared Living Provider affect how I file my taxes?

 Each Shared Living Provider is considered a 1099 Independent Contractor.
-Each SLP’s situation is unique.
+Each providers situation is unique.